melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

 ### SQL injections

-Another important security object, especially when talking about web application, are SQL injections.
+Another important security object, especially when talking about a web application, are SQL injections.
 This can happen when dealing with user input.
 Imagine this query in any modern web language:

 ```java